Skip to Main Content

 Supreme Court cases are published in three printed series of which IALS holds one:

-• The United States Reports, the official Government Printer series.
-They are cited as US (e.g. 295 US 123).
-This official series is not held in IALS but it is in LSE.
+• The United States Reports, is the official series cited as U.S. (e.g., 295 U.S. 123).
+This official series is not held in IALS, but it is in LSE

 • United States Supreme Court Reports.
-Lawyers' Edition (L.Ed), published by LN/Matthew Bender).
+Lawyers' Edition (L .Ed), published by LexisNexis/Matthew Bender).
 This includes annotations similar to periodical articles.
-It is held in IALS at classmark GP1.G.2 and the subscription includes advance issues as well as bound volumes.
+It is held in IALS at classmark GP1.G.2, and the subscription includes advance issues as well as bound volumes.
 It is now in its 2nd series, cited as L.Ed.
 2d.

 (b) Lower Federal Courts

-Court of Appeals decisions are in the Federal Reporter shelved in IALS at GP1.G.12 (some of it is in the basement with classmark prefix RES).
-They are cited F (or F 2d, or F 3d for the second and third series).
+Precedential decisions of the U.S. Courts of Appeals are published in the Federal Reporter shelved in IALS at classmark GP1.G.12 (some of it is in the basement with classmark prefix RES).
+They are cited F. (or F. 2d, or F. 3d for the second and third series).

-District Court decisions were published in the Federal Reporter up to 1932 and are now in the Federal Supplement at GP1.G.7.
+Few District Court decisions are published in West’s National Reporter System.
+Selected cases were published in the Federal Reporter up to 1932 and since then have been published in the Federal Supplement at classmark GP1.G.7.
 (Some of it is in the basement with classmark prefix RES).
 They are cited F. Supp. (or F. Supp.
-2d for second series).
-There are several Federal Districts in each State.
+2d for the second series).

 Electronic sources